kissu/conf-jsworld-2022/slides/why.md

 - be part of the community!
 - get myself a cool memento (you can bookmark questions 🔖)
 - Variety of questions 👉 broader knowledge of Vue/Nuxt/etc...
-- used to have a lot of commute time, best way to spend time 🚌
 - fun to have some achievements, like a cool game!

 </v-clicks>